GOKOP/mp3lenstats/README.md

 ```
 mp3lenstats music/*.mp3
 ```
-will give you the number of given files, length of each track, mean average length of all tracks, median of all tracks, the largest length and the shortest length.
+will give you the number of given files, length of each track, mean average length of all tracks, median of all tracks, the longest track and the shortest track.